draklowell/deflate/README.md

         maximal block size in symbols that is encoded using static huffman trees (default 256)
 ```

+**Note:** Uncompressed blocks are not supported and an attempt to decode them will raise an error.

 ## Compression tools comparison

 | Set | Zopfli | ZLIB | Deflate |